awbush/coughphp/docs/collections/constructing_collections.markdown

 Constructing Collections
 ========================

-Collections can be retreived in many ways, including:
+Collections can be retrieved in many ways, including:

 * From a related object
 * Through manual instantiation.